JEONTAEMIN2007/Esp32-WiFi-Hacking/README.md

 /down <- Download the information in the pass.

 /info <- Enter the information and show the picture as a reward.
+Photo information: 1.png ]

 /delete <- Delete the entered information.